vantox/platformer/README.md

 you can shoot when you are in the air

-few models of the enemy
+few models of the enemy with mechanics